atanasster/grommet-controls/src/js/chartjs/BarChart/README.md

 ## undefined
-Polar chart wrapper to chart.js Polar with grommet theming.
+Bar chart wrapper to chart.js Bar with grommet theming.
        For all standard charting options, consult the chart.js docs